richardson-lab/stereoEEG/README.md

 ## Analyze behavioral data
 Run `toneResponseAnaly;` (requires functions in Smith2004 subfolder) to estimate probability of response based on response data following analysis of Smith et al 2004 J Neurosci.
 Estimate of time of loss of consciousness (LOC) follows similar criteria as Purdon et al 2013 PNAS.

+## Identify channels to include in analyses
+Run `ibad = badChannels(channel_labels,wm,bad_channels);` to return indices of channels not to include in subsequent analyses.
+Removes non-sEEG channels (e.g. scalp EEG channels), channels labeled as white matter if set second argument to 1, and any previously identified 'bad' channels listed in cell array in third argument.

 ## Qualitative analysis: time domain
 Load .mat file for session.
 Then produce scrolling time plot with:
 `timePlot(data,sample_rate,[],[],1,annotations,channel_labels(:,1));`.